 Are you unsatisfied with the Windows Task Manager update speed?

-In Windows 10, you can change the data update speed or pause the data update in Task Manager.
+In Windows 10 and windows 11, you can change the data update speed or pause the data update in Task Manager.
 Update Speed in Task Manager indicates how quickly the data in the tool gets updated automatically.

 High: It certainly speeds up the updating.
 If you select this interval, the process listings will update every half second.